Katherine Langford: Career

 In December 2016, she signed with the William Morris Endeavor agency.
 She then appeared in her first feature film, The Misguided, an independent comedy-drama by Shannon Alexander, which premiered in January 2018.
 She also starred as Leah in the 2018 film Love, Simon.
 In October 2018, she was cast in Avengers: Endgame.
 However, her scenes were cut from the final film when audiences at test screenings found her scene confusing.

 In 2019, Langford co-starred in Knives Out, a murder mystery film.
 The ensemble cast received critical acclaim, and she was part of various awards and nominations for the role, which included a Critics' Choice Award nomination for Best Cast.

 In 2020, she starred in the film Spontaneous, a well-reviewed, dark comedy for which she received a Critics' Choice Super Awards nomination for Best Actress in a Science Fiction/Fantasy Movie.
 On 12 September 2018, it was announced that Langford had been cast in the web television series Cursed.
 Set in a re-imagined Arthurian world, Langford portrays Nimue, a teenage girl destined to become the Lady of the Lake.
 It premiered on Netflix in July 2020.

+In October 2022, it was announced that Langford would star in the Starz television series The Venery of Samantha Bird.
+The series began production in the January 2023, however, due to the 2023 Writers Guild of America strike, production was halted in May 2023.
+In September 2023, the network announced that they would not be resuming production on the series and the release would ultimately be scrapped, despite completing six of the eight ordered episodes.

+On 23 September 2024, Langford made her stage debut, taking over as Sally Bowles in the West End musical Cabaret at the Kit Kat Club, playing at the Playhouse Theatre for 18 weeks.